infinum/eightshift-libs-stubs/README.md

 This will create the `eightshift-libs-stubs.php` file.

+### Trait import issue

+Currently, the generator won't pick up the trait import in the `Components` class, so this part you'll need to do yourself after the stubs have been generated.

 ## License

 Eightshift Libs Stubs ©2022 Eightshift and Infinum.
 It is free software, and may be redistributed under the terms